ArtemCyberLab/Threat-Hunting-Simulator/README.md

 Recommended Remediation Actions: Block the sender adress.
 Check to see if any other similar emails  were delivered to other users
 List of Attack Indicators: Asking for bank details

+ID 1001
+Time of Activity: Jun 8th 2026 at 20:01
+List of Related Entities: win-3459
+Reason for Classifying as False Positive:  Nothing malicious was detected.